TALLEC-Scott/git-tts/README.md

 ## Requirements for hook

- All you need is uv [uv](https://docs.astral.sh/uv/), allows for quick installs and nice shebangs.
+ All you need is [uv](https://docs.astral.sh/uv/), allows for quick installs and nice shebangs.

 ## Credits